-Accounts receivable includes trade accounts receivable and unbilled charges which consist of electricity, natural gas, fees, and commission fees.
+Accounts receivable includes amounts earned but not yet received from electricity, natural gas, and commission charges.
 Trade credit is generally extended on a short-term basis; thus, trade accounts receivables generally do not bear interest.
 Accounts receivable are stated at the amount management expects to collect from balances outstanding.
 Management provides for probable uncollectible amounts through a charge to operations and a credit to an allowance for doubtful accounts based on its assessment of the current status of individual accounts.
 Balances that are still outstanding after management has used reasonable collection efforts are written off through a charge to the allowance for doubtful accounts and a credit to accounts receivable.
-There was no allowance for doubtful accounts as of December 31, 2021 and 2020.
+There was no allowance for doubtful accounts as of December 31, 2022 and 2021.